KNOW JESUS MORE NOW

 - It foreshadowed his death, burial and resurrection.

 - It gave his followers a model to follow for ages to come.

 So, let’s address the two questions we’re asking at each step in our journey:

 What exactly does he want us to do?
-Die to sin and rise to life with him.
+As baptism represents, to die to sin and rise to life with him.

 (Image credit: Shutterstock.com)